Hana Makhmalbaf: Career

 Makhmalbaf's debut documentary was released in 2003 and was entitled Joy of Madness.
 The film was about the making of her sister Samira's film At Five in the Afternoon.
 Makhmalbaf was able to take advantage of being only 13 to amass much candid digital footage when Samira was trying to persuade Afghan people to take part in her film.
 She was described as being able to blend in and remain overlooked as she shot her film among the production.
-She was able to capture so much on film because her age caused people to not to hide from her since they did not take her seriously.
+She was able to capture so much on film because her age caused people not to hide from her since they did not take her seriously.

 When Joy of Madness(2003) premiered at the Venice Film Festival, Makhmalbaf was too young to attend her own screening under Italian law.
 Joy of Madness was also screened at the Cannes Film Festival, where Makhmalbaf beat the record of the youngest person to have a film screened in the festival.
 The record was previously held by her sister, Samira Makhmalbaf, who had broken the record at the age of seventeen.

 Joy of Madness was also screened at the London International Film Festival in November 2004.
 Makhmalbaf and her sister, Samira, were both in attendance at the festival as Samira's film At Five in the Afternoon was also screened at the festival.

 Her first feature film, Buddha Collapsed out of Shame, won an award at Festival du nouveau cinéma in Montreal, Quebec, Canada in 2007, as well as two awards from San Sebastian International Film Festival, in Spain, and the Crystal Bear for the Best Feature Film by the Generation Kplus Children's Jury at the Berlinale Film Festival in 2008.

 Her second feature, Green Days premiered at the 2009 Toronto International Film Festival.
 The film was a documentary about the run-up to the 2009 Presidential Election in Iran.
 Makhmalbaf made use of footage from protesters by inter-cutting scenes of the post-election violence garnered from cell-phone and other amateur videos circulating anonymously.
 Green Days also screened at the Venice Film Festival.
 Makhmalbaf and her family left Iran shortly after the film's premiere.

 After Green Days, Makhmalbaf went on to work on her father's film, The President.
 In 2015, Makhmalbaf announced her next film, entitled Single Mother.
 Many of Malkhmalbaf's family members worked on the film, with her father, Mohsen Malkhmalbaf, writing the script, and her brother, Maysam Malkhmalbaf, producing it.
 Malhmalbaf and her family spent time in Italy when working on the script.